 The Washington D.C. and the senior class trips will be taken in the spring according to the dates approved by the administration.
 Every student must have acceptable grades and conduct to be approved for participation on the trip.
-Every student should have the opportunity to participate in the trip; thus, the trips must be affordable (that definition will have to be defined as times and economic conditions change.)
-All expenses of the trip will be the responsibility of the students and the class.
-In preparation for the senior trip, the students and parents may participate in appropriate and approved fundraising activities to minimize the individual costs to the students.
-Fundraising for the senior trip may begin during the ninth grade year.
-ALL MONIES RAISED ARE DESIGNATED TOWARD THE CLASS TRIP; there will be no individual fundraising.
-However, at the discretion of the Class Sponsors/school administrators, students and student families may volunteer hours toward fundraising efforts, which would be tracked and allocated toward the student's final trip cost.
+All expenses of the trip will be the responsibility of the students and their families.
+In an effort to reduce trip costs, students and parents may participate in appropriate and approved fundraising activities to reduce the overall cost of the trip.
+(It is important to note that all monies raised belong to PCA and are allocated to the class, not any individual student.
+If a student decides not to participate in the class trip OR the class trip is canceled for whatever reason, only DIRECT PAYMENTS made by the student/student's family toward the trip will be refunded; any fundraised monies must remain with the school.
 It is important to note that all monies raised belong to PCA and are allocated to the class, not any individual student.
-If a student volunteer decides not to participate in the class trip OR the class trip is cancelled for whatever reason, only DIRECT PAYMENTS made by the student/student's family will be refunded; any fundraised monies must remain with the school.
-The class has input on how the money is spent if the class trip is cancelled but the final decision belongs to the school.
+If a student volunteer decides not to participate in the class trip OR the class trip is canceled for whatever reason, only DIRECT PAYMENTS made by the student/student's family will be refunded; any fundraised monies must remain with the school.
+The class has input on how the money is spent if the class trip is canceled but the final decision belongs to the school.